Japan–Qatar relations

 Japan–Qatar relations are the bilateral relations between Japan and Qatar.
 Diplomatic relations were established in 1972.
 The two countries share strong economic ties, with Japan being Qatar's foremost trading partner, and Qatar ranking as Japan's sixth most significant import partner in 2016.
-Japan has an embassy in Doha.
-Qatar also has an embassy in Tokyo.
+These two countries have embassies in each of their territories.
+Japan has one in Doha, and Qatar has one in Tokyo.
+In 2023, Japan declared Qatar as one of its visa-exempt countries.

 Diplomatic visits

 Japanese Prime Minister Shinzo Abe visited Qatar in August 2013.
 Oil and gas agreements and investment opportunities were discussed during the visit.